genesiscommunitysuccess/docs/docs/04_front-end/02_web-components/04_presentation/04_card.md

 id: card
 ---

-The `alpha-card` component is a visual container without semantics, which takes children.
+The _card_ component is a visual container without semantics, which takes children.
 Cards are snapshots of content that are typically used in a group to present collections of related information.

 ## Setup